suites-dev/docs.suites.dev/docs/developer-guide/unit-tests/index.md

-Object-oriented design tends to treat a class as the "unit," procedural or functional approaches might consider a single function as a unit. **In the context of Suites, we consider the smallest unit to be a class**, and distinguish between two types of what is called "unit testing."
+Object-oriented design tends to treat a class as the "unit," procedural or functional approaches might consider a single function as a unit. **In the context of Suites, we consider the smallest unit to be a class**, and distinguish between two types of what is called "unit testing" - solitary and sociable unit tests.

 ## In this section
 - [Mocks and Stubs](/docs/unit-tests/mocks-and-stubs)